Grant Applications from The Methodist Church of Great Britain

 - Individual Churches - including LEPs where the property is not vested in the Methodist Church - Circuits and Districts can apply via the above method.

 - Applicants are encouraged in the first instance to view this webpage and if necessary then contact the Secretary who will be happy to have an initial conversation about the work they are doing and offer advice on the preparation of a funding application.

 - There is no application form for JRT grants.
 The main elements of your project should be expressed on two pages of A4 paper.
 Any further information, such as project budgets (3-year income and excenditure for revenue applications, project budgets for property applications), Gantt charts, QS plans may be attached as appendices but the two pages of A4 are critical and must express what you are doing, why you are doing it, What you aspire to do differently and Who it is benefiting from your mission outreach, and how will you ensure the sustainability of the work beyond Rank funding.

 - JRT will not consider an application until you have applied and received answers from: the church membership and reserves, circuit model trust fund, district advance fund, connexional sources and others such as local funders and landfill grants: for a helpful funding guide click here

 - Before an application for funding is considered by the Trustees it may be visited by the Secretary Dr. Higgs.

 - Full copies (not summary pages) of accounts as at 31.8.2017 will be required: copies of Church accounts, Circuit accounts and District accounts.

 - Applications must include a copy of the latest District Advance Fund report to the Connexional Grants Committee as required under S.O.
-963(3), and a note about the Circuit Advance Fund (model trust fund) as at 31.8.2016, showing the value of this fund and the future commitments made against it.
+963(3), and a note about the Circuit Advance Fund (model trust fund) showing the value of this fund and the future commitments made against it as at 31.8.2017.

 - Applications must be sent in hard copy and NOT by email.
 Please provide a postal address, email address and telephone number (this is often missing).
 A covering letter is expected to accompany your submission.